GatoGraphQL/GatoGraphQL/layers/Schema/README.md

 }
 ```

-The definition of a field for the schema, and its resolution, is split into a multitude of functions from the `FieldResolver`:
+The definition of a field for the schema, and its resolution, is split into a multitude of functions from the `ObjectTypeFieldResolver`:

 - `getSchemaFieldDescription`
 - `getSchemaFieldType`